 To ensure the maximum treatment effects of GLP-1 agonists on long-term metabolic outcomes, multiple strategies should be incorporated including lifestyle measures and clinical practices

-• Patient Education: Patients and families that use GLP-1 medications, benefit by understanding the long term goals and results when having more knowledge about how those work; that also goes through details related with side effects and a continued support with information regarding changes and medication delivery as their personal journeys unfold.
+- Patient Education: Patients and families that use GLP-1 medications, benefit by understanding the long-term goals and results when having more knowledge about how those work; that also goes through details related to side effects and continued support with information regarding changes and medication delivery as their journeys unfold.

 The Future of GLP-1 Agonists and Related Research